Wednesday, May 31, 2017

 They had cupcakes decorated with the senior's baby pics.
 Adorable.

 Hubby and I enjoyed some wood fired pizza and cool weather on a breezy patio at Saddlehorn last weekend after visiting my mother in Brenham.
-Hubby puts up with a lot...
-His reward is weekends spent relaxing and sipping wine.
+Hubby works hard sometimes to help my mom.
+His reward is relaxing and sipping wine.

 As it should be.